jcoffland/passwordz/README.md

 passwordz
 =========

-A password manager for Gnome keyrings
+A password manager for Gnome keyrings.

+Features:

+* Stores passwords securely using Gnome keyrings.
+* Provides quick access to passwords in a simple interface.
+* Copies passwords to clipboard without ever displaying them on screen.
+* Automatically clears clipboard after timeout.
+* Automatically locks keyrings after configurable timeout.
+* Drag and drop passwords to move between keyrings.
+* Automatically locks all keyrings opened in passwordz on exit.
+* Passwords and keyrings are sorted in lexicographical order.
+* Allows user to easily delete the 'login' keyring so keyrings stay locked after reboot

 installation
 ============

-On debian based systems install the following:
+On Debian systems install the following:

     sudo apt-get install python-gtk2 python-keyring